How to Use the Command 'xbps-remove' (with examples)

 Explanation:

-• package: The name of the package you want to remove.
+• package: This placeholder represents the name of the package you wish to remove from your system.

 Code: